-The Undergraduate Research in Natural and Clinical Sciences and Technology (URNCST) Journal was launched in 2017, and as its name suggests, accepts research article submissions from undergraduate researchers spanning broad and multidisciplinary fields.
-The URNCST Journal’s broad scope serves multiple purposes, allowing undergraduate students to publish their work on a platform and receive rigorous, peer-reviewed feedback regardless throughout their undergraduate career even if they choose to conduct research in a different field.
-The journal’s broad scope also allows the opportunity for graduate students, professors and other research faculty alike who have a passion for supporting their own undergraduate students, and undergraduate researchers internationally to contribute to our editorial board and/or peer-review process.
+The Undergraduate Research in Natural and Clinical Sciences and Technology (URNCST) Journal was launched in 2017, and is the leading publisher for undergraduate research conferences spanning broad and multidisciplinary fields.
+Undergraduate research conferences and case competitions are held globally, yet their abstracts often go unpublished, thus the URNCST Journal was established to provide undergraduate conference planning committees with a meaningful way to establish their legacy as well as provide undergraduate students attending these conferences with the opportunity to see their abstract formally published.
+Furthermore, the journal typically works with each conference planning committee to provide exceptional undergraduate researchers the opportunity to submit a full article resulting from the conference abstract they presented.
+The journal’s also provides the opportunity for graduate students, professors and other research faculty alike who have a passion for supporting their own undergraduate students, and undergraduate researchers internationally to contribute to our editorial board and/or peer-review process.

-The URNCST Journal provides a unique platform for undergraduate students to publish their work in, and fills a significant gap that has been lacking for years.
+The URNCST Journal provides a unique platform for undergraduate students to publish their abstracts in, and fills a significant gap that has been lacking for years.
 Undergraduate researchers typically spend 3-4 months as part of a summer studentship or research placement course contributing to a piece of a larger study belonging to a graduate student or professor.
-Thus, it is not uncommon for the undergraduate researcher to not have sufficient data to publish their work in a professor-level journal.
-One option then is for the undergraduate researcher to publish their work in an undergraduate-level journal, however, very few are indexed to a scholarly database such as Google Scholar, and thus, may never be found even if the journal publishes in an open access format.
-Furthermore, many undergraduate journals require that authors are or were undergraduate students at the university in which the journal is based, and few undergraduate journals seek peer-reviewers internationally.
+Thus, it is not uncommon for the undergraduate researcher to not have sufficient data to publish their work in a professional-level journal.
+One option then is for the undergraduate researcher to submit their work to an undergraduate-level research conference, however, very few conferences publish their abstract books.
+Of the few that do, even fewer index their abstract books to a scholarly database such as Google Scholar, and thus, an undergraduate researcher's work may never be found even if the journal publishes in an open access format.

 One key feature that the URNCST Journal prides itself on is its continuous publication frequency.
 The URNCST Journal endeavours to shorten the time between submission and peer-reviewed decision, as this advantages our undergraduate student authors in multiple ways.
 A faster turn-around time allows undergraduate students to showcase their work to a prospective summer student, research placement and/or senior thesis supervisor sooner, and also allows candidates applying to graduate and/or professional school programs to showcase their work to admissions committees in a timely fashion.